Our Curriculum Intent

 We have found this approach highly effective for pupils across the school and it has a direct impact on raising the writing standard of all pupils.

-For further information regarding the Millfield Write please contact our English subject leader Miss K Eastwood.
+For further information regarding the Millfield Write please contact our English subject leader Mrs K Smith.

 Millfield Primary School - Cornerstones Curriculum

 With the introduction of new National Curriculum in September 2014 we have worked hard to refresh our school approach and provision for pupils.